-This tells you the percentage of patients given antipsychotic drugs.
-While antipsychotic medications may be helpful for many residents, it is important to ensure these drugs are being used only where medically required.
-In limited cases, excessive reliance on these medications may mean that a facility is using these drugs to subdue residents.
+This is the percent of patients prescribed antipsychotic drugs.
+While antipsychotic medications may be helpful for many patients, it is important to confirm these drugs are being used only where medically required.
+In some situations, excessive reliance on these medications may mean a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This statistic tells you the percentage of long-term residents receiving antianxiety medications.
+This metric is a measure of the percent of long-term residents receiving antianxiety medications.

 Managing Depression Among Residents